KWARC/GLIF/notebooks/README.md

     It was developed before we added the inference component (ELPI) to GLIF.

 #### Prototyping Controlled Mathematical Languages in Jupyter Notebooks (ICMS 2020)
+The paper can be found [here](https://kwarc.info/people/mkohlhase/papers/icms20-glf-jupyter.pdf).
-That paper introduces GLF, the predecessor of GLIF.
+It introduces GLF, the predecessor of GLIF.
 Since the GLIF kernel subsumes the deprecated GLF kernel (and is indeed based on it), all examples have been migrated to GLIF.